-Kavanaugh takes active role in first day at Supreme Court
+For Kavanaugh, a collegial start to Supreme Court career

 At one point, Kavanaugh could be seen having a lighthearted exchange with liberal Justice Elena Kagan, seated next to him.
 At another point, liberal Justice Sonia Sotomayor appeared to pinch Gorsuch, sitting next to her, to playfully illustrate her point about what constitutes a violent act.
 Gorsuch responded with a faux grimace of pain.

-Tuesday’s cases involved the 1984 Armed Career Criminal Act, a “three-strikes-and-you’re-out” criminal sentencing law that boosts prison sentences for people who are convicted of crimes involving guns if they have previously been convicted of certain other crimes.
+Tuesday’s cases involved the 1984 Armed Career Criminal Act, a “three-strikes-and-you’re-out” criminal sentencing law that boosts prison sentences for people who are convicted of crimes involving guns if they previously have been convicted of certain other crimes.

-The cases challenge the types of crimes that qualify as violent felonies under that law and can lead to 15-year mandatory minimum sentences.
-The cases involved a Florida robbery and burglaries in Tennessee and Arkansas.
+The cases, involving a Florida robbery and burglaries in Tennessee and Arkansas, challenged the types of crimes that qualify as violent felonies under that law and can lead to 15-year mandatory minimum sentences.

+Roberts prompted laughter when he described asking his law clerks to try to grab a dollar bill from his hand to determine if that constituted a violent act.

+“I’m not saying nobody could do it ... but it requires a lot of force, more than you might think,” Roberts said.

 Based on Tuesday’s arguments, defendants could win in both cases, with liberal justices likely to be joined by some conservatives in the majority.
 Kavanaugh appeared less sympathetic to the defendants than Gorsuch.

-Kavanaugh moved to the Supreme Court after spending 12 years as a judge on the influential U.S. Court of Appeals in Washington, building a conservative judicial record.
+Kavanaugh had served as a judge on the U.S. Court of Appeals in Washington since 2006.

-Before hearing arguments on Tuesday, the justices turned aside appeals of a 2017 ruling authored by Kavanaugh on the lower court that struck down a 2015 environmental rule imposed under Democratic former President Barack Obama regulating a potent greenhouse gas linked to climate change.
+Before Tuesday’s arguments, the justices turned aside appeals of a 2017 ruling authored by Kavanaugh while on the lower court striking down a 2015 environmental rule imposed under Democratic former President Barack Obama regulating a potent greenhouse gas linked to climate change.

-The justices privately made the decision not to hear the appeals by an environmental group and companies before Kavanaugh’s confirmation and announced the action on Tuesday.
+The justices privately made the decision to reject the appeals by an environmental group and companies that supported the regulation before Kavanaugh’s confirmation, and announced the action on Tuesday.

-Kavanaugh is expected to push the court further to the right as he is replacing Kennedy, a conservative who sometimes voted with the liberal justices on key social issues including in cases involving abortion and gay rights.
+Kavanaugh is expected to push the court further to the right as he is replacing Kennedy, a conservative who sometimes voted with the liberal justices on key social issues such as abortion and gay rights.

-His nomination had appeared safe until Christine Blasey Ford, a university professor in California, last month went public with allegations that Kavanaugh sexually assaulted her in 1982 when they were high school students in Maryland.
-Two other women also accused Kavanaugh of sexual misconduct dating to the 1980s.
+His nomination had appeared safe until Ford last month went public with allegations that Kavanaugh sexually assaulted her in 1982 when they were high school students in Maryland.
+Two other women accused Kavanaugh of sexual misconduct dating to the 1980s.

-Kavanaugh denied the allegations and during a Senate hearing on Sept.
-27 accused Democrats of an “orchestrated political hit.”
+Kavanaugh denied the allegations and during a Senate hearing accused Democrats of an “orchestrated political hit.”

-He later wrote in a newspaper opinion piece that he regretted some of his comments.
-But critics said Kavanaugh’s demeanor before the Senate Judiciary Committee raised questions about his temperament and potential political bias in deciding cases.
+He later expressed regret over some of his comments.
+But critics said Kavanaugh’s demeanor raised questions about his temperament and potential political bias in deciding cases.

 At a White House ceremony on Monday night, Kavanaugh said he was starting his new job with “no bitterness,” seeking to be “a force for stability and unity.”